 Readmission to the NHTI Dental Hygiene Program is not guaranteed.
 Students who have withdrawn from the program due to extenuating circumstances or students who have been suspended from the program due to a failure in a non-clinical course may be considered for readmission only one time.
-Students who have been suspended due to a failure in a clinical course will not be considered.
-Applicants for readmission for any semester of the first clinical year who have been absent for one semester or longer will be required to repeat ADED 113C Clinical Dental Hygiene I and ADED 114C Clinical Dental Hygiene II (if previously completed).
-Applicants for readmission for any semester of the second clinical year who have been absent for one semester or longer will be required to repeat the clinical course schedule in the semester readmission is requested.
+Students who have been dismissed from the program due to failure in a clinical course will not be considered.
+Applicants for readmission for any semester of the first clinical year (semester 1 and 2) who have been absent for one semester or longer will be required to repeat ADED 113C, Clinical Dental Hygiene I, and ADED 114C, Clinical Dental Hygiene II (if completed previously).
+Acceptances for readmission for the first year dental hygiene program are based on a careful review of the student's academic record, a study of the reasons for readmission, and an assessment of the student's potential for academic progress in the future.

+Applicants for readmission for any semester of the second clinical year (semester 3-5), who have been absent one semester or longer, will be required to repeat the clinical course scheduled in the semester readmission is requested.
+The process of reconsideration will include: